laibak24/Twitter-Sentiment-Analysis/README.md

-# Hate Speech Detection Using Naive Bayes
+# Twitter Hate Speech Detection Using Naive Bayes

 ## Overview
 This project implements a hate speech detection model using Natural Language Processing (NLP) techniques and a Naive Bayes classifier.
 The dataset consists of labeled tweets, and the goal is to classify whether a tweet contains hate speech or not.